apache/calcite/site/_docs/howto.md

 ### Setting up IntelliJ IDEA

+Download a version of [IntelliJ IDEA](https://www.jetbrains.com/idea/) greater than (2018.X).
+Versions 2019.2, and 2019.3 have been tested by members of the community and appear to be stable.
+Older versions of IDEA may still work without problems for Calcite sources that do not use the Gradle build (release 1.21.0 and before).

-To setup [IntelliJ IDEA](https://www.jetbrains.com/idea/), follow the standard steps for the installation of IDEA and set up one of the JDK versions currently supported by Calcite.
+Follow the standard steps for the installation of IDEA and set up one of the JDK versions currently supported by Calcite.

 Start with [building Calcite from the command line](#building-from-a-source-distribution).